jamesonmarten/JiuJitsuConnect/replit.md

 ## Overview

-Grapplr is a full-stack web application built to connect the Jiu-Jitsu community in Longwood, Orlando, and surrounding areas.
+MMA Connect is a full-stack web application built to connect the martial arts community across Central Florida and Southeastern Wisconsin, rapidly expanding nationwide due to popular demand.
 The platform allows users to find training partners, instructors, and rate their training experiences.
 It's built with modern web technologies and follows a client-server architecture with PostgreSQL for data persistence.

 ## System Architecture